isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Tan Tuan Khoon Collection, courtesy of National Archives of Singapore</div>
 <div>19980002184 - 0005</div>
 </div>
-Tigers were sighted in the forested areas of Singapore during the mid-18th and early 19th centuries.
+Tigers were often sighted in the forested areas of Singapore during the mid-18th and early 19th centuries.
 They became a menace when the forests were cleared for roads and plantations, frequently attacking humans.
-Due to the high casualties, the government offered monetary rewards for every tiger killed.
+Due to the high number of casualties, the government offered a monetary reward for each tiger killed.
 Hence, tiger hunting became a rewarding sport offering money and adventure.
-Seen here are men of the Straits Hunting Party, a club formed by Straits Chinese, with their prey at Choa Chu Kang Village.
+Seen here are members of the Straits Hunting Party with their prey at Choa Chu Kang village.
 <p></p>
 <p></p>